top of page

 The Department of Conservation (DOC) provides a rough estimate of how long each day or section of the trail will take the average hiker.
 However, the is just a guide and will be different depending on your abilities, the track conditions, and the weather.
 We have found the times to be conservative and often you may be quicker, but not always.
 If you are like us and prefer to spend the whole day soaking up the trail, stopping for photos, breaks, and a swim here and there then the times are about spot on.
 If you are a little slower make sure you head off early, take your time, and enjoy the track.
 Everyone hikes differently, so you do you boo.
 Just know your limits, listen to the advice from DOC, and consider the weather before you head off.

-If you're unsure about your fitness or missed out on hut/campsites bookings, consider a day walk.
-Some sections of the Great Walks can be completed as shorter day walks, and you still get to experience some beautiful NZ scenery.
+If you're unsure about your fitness or missed out on hut/campsites bookings, consider an easier Great Walk like the Abel Tasman or Rakiura Tracks.
+Some sections of the Great Walks can also be completed as shorter day walks, and you still get to experience some beautiful NZ scenery.
 Just remember to prepare properly and ensure you take appropriate clothing, food, and water, in case the unexpected happens.

 Alternatively, consider a Guided Walk.
 The guided walks (depending on the Great Walk and company) may offer some of the following: private lodges, hot showers, catered meals and experienced guides.
 Not all Great Walks offer alternative lodging due to their remote locations and you may still need to stay in the DOC huts with self-guided hikers.
 Guided walks will usually organize most transport and food.
 All you have to carry is a smaller pack of clothes and water each day making the Great Walk more accessible and achievable for everyone.
 They do come at a significantly greater cost but perhaps worth it for a bit of help and luxury on the trail.